moonpi/ScratchRetroPieSimpleMenu/README.md

 # Retro Pie Scratch
 Experimental Phosophorous Scratch Installer Script for RetroPie.
-## Not Working
+## Not Working on RetroPie
 After attempting a Scratch 1.4 port and a Scratch 2.0 port on Chromium without much luck, I have decided to try Phosphorous.
 Still isn't working.
-The issue seems to be with matchbox and X
+The issue seems to be with matchbox and X. It works on the desktop though lol.

 Installation
 ------------